mrchocoborider/artemis-foxglove/README.md

 passing `--urdf models/orion-primitives.urdf` to `scripts/build_mcap.py`.

-Both are scaled up so the spacecraft is legible at the layout's default 30,000 km camera distance.
+Both are scaled up so the spacecraft is legible at the layout's default ~120,000 km camera distance.
 At true scale Orion is ~9 m tall — at default zoom that's a fraction of a pixel.
-Rather than make the user manually zoom from 30,000 km down to ~50 m every time they open the file, we draw the spacecraft as a "map icon" sized comparably to Earth's radius.
-The two URDFs encode that scale very differently:
+Rather than make the user manually zoom from ~120,000 km down to ~50 m every time they open the file, we draw the spacecraft as a "map icon" sized comparably to Earth's radius.
+The two URDFs encode that scale very differently (both authored in metres, then divided by the scene unit at build — see below):

-- `models/orion.urdf` (mesh) uses `<mesh scale="7000000 …"/>`.
-The AROW glb
-is normalized to a unit cube (native AABB ≈ 0.88 × 0.85 × 1.0 *units*,
+- `models/orion.urdf` (mesh) is a single `<mesh>` visual using `<mesh scale="7000000 …"/>`.
+The AROW glb is normalized to a unit cube (native AABB ≈ 0.88 × 0.85 × 1.0 *units*, **not** meters), so the scale is in glb-native
-**not** meters), so you can't transfer multipliers between the two URDFs: the mesh scale is in glb-native units, and `7,000,000` produces a ~~7 Mm body (about Earth's radius — so the spacecraft sits comfortably alongside Earth without dominating it).
-The URDF's four primitive panel `<box>` visuals are dimensioned in the same final URDF metres: each panel is 5 Mm radial × 2.5 Mm along the body axis × 50 km thick, attached at the SM lateral surface (~~2.1 Mm) and extending out to ~7.1 Mm — wingspan ~14 Mm tip to tip.
-At build time the script reads `models/orion.glb`, applies the tuned SAW deployment transforms (cached processed copy at `data/cache/orion-deployed.glb`), then base64-embeds the result directly into the URDF text.
-Pass `--no-deploy-panels` to skip SAW deployment (not recommended for distributable MCAPs — the bare `orion.glb` filename cannot be resolved from the `/orion/urdf` topic).
+units: `7,000,000` produces a ~7 Mm body (about Earth's radius — so the spacecraft sits comfortably alongside Earth without dominating it).
+The solar arrays aren't URDF primitives here; they're the four deployed SAWs baked into the glb.
+At build time the script reads `models/orion.glb`, applies the tuned per-SAW deployment transforms (`_AROW_PANEL_TRANSFORMS`, cached processed copy at `data/cache/orion-deployed.glb`), then base64-embeds the result directly into the URDF text.
+Pass `--no-deploy-panels` to leave the arrays folded against the hull (not recommended for distributable MCAPs — the bare `orion.glb` filename can't be resolved from the `/orion/urdf` topic).
 - `models/orion-primitives.urdf` encodes dimensions directly in metres (e.g. `length="3700000"` means 3.7 Mm).
 At those values the body is ~6 Mm tall and the panels span ~13 Mm wingspan.
-Same convention as Hank's artemistimeline.com viewer and Foxglove's own position arrow.
 (For the mesh URDF the scale is applied via the URDF `<mesh scale="…"/>` attribute; the glb file itself is unscaled.)

+**Scene-unit rescale.** Both URDFs are authored in metres, but `_rescale_urdf_xml()` divides every distance-flavoured attribute (`<mesh scale>`, `<origin xyz>`, `<box size>`) by the scene unit before embedding, so the URDF matches the rest of the scene.
+In the default megameter build the mesh `scale="7000000"` becomes `7` and the primitive body becomes ~6 units (~6 Mm).
+The camera-rig constants in `scripts/build_mcap.py` (`CAMERA_RADIUS_M`, `CAMERA_MARKER_DISTANCE_M`) and the per-topic `distance`/`width` in the layout live in the same metres-then-rescaled scale — change one knob, change them all.
-The matching `CAMERAS` table in `scripts/build_mcap.py` and the per-topic `distance`/`width` for frustum rendering in `layout/artemis-ii.json` are all dimensioned in the same scale — change one knob, change them all.
-The two visibility levers — `<mesh scale>` / `CAMERAS` offsets and the layout's `cameraState.distance` — trade off against each other; if you want a wider view of the trajectory, bump `distance` up rather than shrinking the URDF.
+The two visibility levers — the URDF/camera sizes and the layout's `cameraState.distance` — trade off against each other; for a wider view of the trajectory, bump `distance` up rather than shrinking the URDF.

 The URDF is shipped **inside the MCAP** on an `/orion/urdf` topic with `std_msgs/msg/String` schema, and the layout's URDF layer subscribes to it